 A, for a signature:

 Participation at practice classes is compulsory.
-Students must attend practice classes and may not miss more than three practice classess during the semester.
+Students must attend practice classes and may not miss more than three practice classes during the semester.
 In case a student does so, the subject will not be signed and the student must repeat the course.
 Students cannot take part in any practice classes with another group.
 Attendance at practice classes will be recorded by the practice leader.
 Being late is equivalent with an absence.
 In case of further absences, a medical certification is needed.
 Missed practice classes must be made up for at a later date, as discussed with the tutor.

 B, for a grade: